Universal541/brianreymore/src/content/essays/the-founding-faith-we-keep-inventing.md

 Why?

 Because Baptists themselves had historically suffered religious persecution.
 They understood firsthand what happens when one religious group gains political dominance.

-Jefferson's wall was never intended to imprison religion.
+Jefferson’s wall was never intended to imprison religion.

-It was intended to prevent political capture.

-To stop the state from becoming theologian.

-And to stop theology from becoming state weaponry.
+It was intended to prevent political capture — to stop the state from becoming theologian, and to stop theology from becoming state weaponry.

 That distinction matters enormously.

-Because modern culture war rhetoric often reframes neutrality as persecution.
+Because modern culture-war rhetoric often reframes neutrality as persecution.
 If government does not explicitly privilege Christianity, some conclude Christianity is somehow under attack.

 But religious freedom means exactly this: